JBrenn/TopoSUB/README.md

 A TopoSUB simulation is started with the function TopoSUB_preprocessor.
 After preparing GEOtop input files (raster maps, meteorological stations, horizon files, ...), the geotop.inpts file which is configuring the point simulations and the TopoSUB configuration files (locations.txt, setup.txt), this function is carrying out landscape clustering and starting GEOtop point simulations, preferable on a HPC server.
 Postprocessing of the GEOtop output is perfomed by the functions

-*TopoSUB_read: reading GEOtop output, specified by keywords in geotop.inpts *TopoSUB_spread: speading the output data table of the function above for a specific variable *TopoSUB_remap: maping of the spreaded output for different time/climatic periods and/or differences of time/climatic periods
+* TopoSUB_read: reading GEOtop output, specified by keywords in geotop.inpts
+* TopoSUB_spread: speading the output data table of the function above for a specific variable
+* TopoSUB_remap: maping of the spreaded output for different time/climatic periods and/or differences of time/climatic periods

 An example simulation for the Montatschinig/Montecini region (LTER Matsch/Mazia) can be found [here]().
 Use this example to create an TopoSUB-GEOtop simulation folder.
 See also the files locations.txt and setup.txt for parmeters defining your simulation properties, e.g. input/output folders, number of cluster centroids, switches, definitions for running the simulation on a HPC cluster, ...

 Moreover, the package includes an easy to use shiny app.
-Run in the simulation folder is visualises the finally produced maps (still Beta-version).
+Run in the simulation folder it visualises the finally produced maps (still Beta-version).